The Port of Hamburg, Germany

 ABOUT

 Hamburg was founded in the 9th century as a mission settlement to convert the Saxons.
-Since the Middle Ages, it has been an important trading center in Europe.
+Since the Middle Ages, it has been an important trading centre in Europe.

 Situated in northern Germany, it is connected to the North Sea by the Elbe River.
 It is crossed by hundreds of canals, and also contains large areas of parkland.
 Near its core, Inner Alster lake is dotted with boats and surrounded by cafes.
 The city’s central Jungfernstieg boulevard connects the Neustadt (new town) with the Altstadt (old town), home to landmarks like 18th-century St. Michael’s Church.